 Click here to speak to a car accident attorney in Fort Lauderdale now and set up your free consultation.

 Risks During the First and Second Trimesters of Pregnancy

-The first trimester of a pregnancy refers to the first twelve weeks of a pregnancy.
+The first trimester of pregnancy refers to the first twelve weeks of pregnancy.
 Traveling is usually safe for pregnant women in the first trimester.
-Not only are they less at risk for an accident then, according to a May 2014 report by the Canadian Medical Association Journal, a fetus is less affected by jolts or sudden stops.
-Yet while a sudden stop or jolt might not adversely affect a fetus during the second trimester, report reveals that the risk of accident is much higher for pregnant women in this period.
+Not only are they less at risk for an accident then, according to a May 2014 report by the Canadian Medical Association Journal, but a fetus is also less affected by jolts or sudden stops.
+Yet while a sudden stop or jolt might not adversely affect a fetus during the second trimester, the report reveals that the risk of accident is much higher for pregnant women in this period.

 Placental abruption is the process of the placenta prematurely separating from the uterus which can lead to a variety of complications.

 Risks During the Third Trimester of Pregnancy

 In the third trimester, a placental abruption as a result of a car accident can cause these problems.